FatinaLilianaBasmadji/a-star-algorithm/README.md

 # A-algorithm
-Solving a maze using A* algorithm
+Finding a path inside a maze using A* algorithm